This post may contain affiliate links. You can view our affiliate disclosure here.

 The caddy weighs 25.1 lbs and has folded dimensions of 25.6″x18.5″x16.1″.

 As you can see, we weren’t kidding when we said that the M5 GPS DHC is packed with features.
 We do think the smartphone notification feature is pretty gimmicky and not particularly useful, but it’s there if you want it.

 If you’d like to be able to use GPS on the course without carrying around a separate unit, the M5 GPS DHC is a caddy you should seriously consider.

 Yet another Bat-Caddy model is worthy of being featured in this guide.
 In this case, the X8 Pro is for those who have a budget of $1000 or less and are willing to take their electric golf caddy game to the next level.

 The X8 Pro is part of Bat-Caddy’s latest X8 Series of electric golf caddies.
-It has very high customer ratings and contains the latest cutting-edge features designed to make your experience on the golf course even better.
+It contains the latest cutting-edge features designed to make your experience on the golf course even better.